thiagokokada/nix-configs/README.md

 $ sudo nixos-install --flake /mnt/etc/nixos#hostname
 ```

-After installing it succesfully and rebooting, you can uncomment everything and
+After installing it successfully and rebooting, you can uncomment everything
-trigger a rebuild.
+and trigger a rebuild.

 #### Remote installations